thunderbird/webext-docs/compose.rst

 .. api-section-annotation-hack:: -- [Added in TB 102]

-Returns a :ref:`ComposeDictionaries` object, listing all installed dictionaries, including the information whether they are currently enabled or not.
+Returns a :ref:`compose.ComposeDictionaries` object, listing all installed dictionaries, including the information whether they are currently enabled or not.

 .. api-header::
    :label: Parameters